 The time it will take for your Pug to master these skills will depend on, her willingness to please, and your ability and perseverance as a coach.
 Pug puppies usually master these skills in a couple of weeks.

-DROP IT is drop whatever is in the puppy’s mouth.
+DROP IT means drop whatever is in the puppy’s mouth.

 I know, your puppy can’t be permitted to put just anything into her mouth, this is risky, but getting a pug puppy to give up something they have decided to hang onto is no small achievement.